mfernandes61/ifr_Rstudio_bioc/README.md

 # ifr_Rstudio_bioc
-RStudio with support for bioconductor tools
+LXDE RStudio with support for bioconductor tools